freedomofpress/securedrop-client/client/README.md

 ### Running against a test server

 In order to login, or take other actions involving network access, you will need to run the client against a SecureDrop server.
-If you don't have a production server or want to test against a test server, you can install a SecureDrop server inside a dev container by following the instructions [in the SecureDrop documentation](https://docs.securedrop.org/en/latest/development/setup_development.html#quick-start).
+If you don't have a production server or want to test against a test server, you can install a SecureDrop server inside a dev container by following the instructions [in the SecureDrop documentation](https://developers.securedrop.org/en/latest/setup_development.html#quick-start).

-The client uses the [SecureDrop SDK](https://github.com/freedomofpress/securedrop-sdk) to interact with the [SecureDrop Journalist API](https://docs.securedrop.org/en/latest/development/journalist_api.html).
+The client uses the [SecureDrop SDK](securedrop_client/sdk) to interact with the [SecureDrop Journalist API](https://developers.securedrop.org/en/latest/journalist_api.html).
 After you run the server container, the journalist interface API will be running on `127.0.0.1:8081` with a test journalist, admin, and test sources and replies.

-To ensure that file decryption works, please import [this test private key](https://raw.githubusercontent.com/freedomofpress/securedrop/0a901362b84a5378fba80e9cd0ffe4542bdcd598/securedrop/tests/files/test_journalist_key.sec) into your GnuPG keyring.
-Submissions in the SecureDrop server dev environment can be decrypted with this test key.
+Submissions in the SecureDrop server dev environment can be decrypted with [this test key](tests/files/securedrop.gpg.asc).
+The `./run.sh` script will import it for you into a temporary keyring; you may need to import it manually if you run the client by other means.

 ### Developer environment

+**NOTE:** Tor is not used in the developer environment.
+If you want to use a Tor connection between the client and server, then you'll need to follow the [staging environment](#staging-environment) instructions instead.

 Running the client in a developer environment will use a temporary directory as its configuration directory, instead of ` ~/.securedrop_client`.
-A development gpg private key inside a gpg keychain is stored in the temporary configuration directory, which will be used to decrypt messages sent from the server running in the local docker container.
+The development gpg private key inside a gpg keychain is stored in the temporary configuration directory, which will be used to decrypt messages sent from the server running in the local docker container.

 The SecureDrop client will open or export file submissions within disposable AppVms.

-Tor is not used in the developer environment.
-If you want to use a Tor connection between the client and server, then you'll need to follow the [staging environment](#staging-environment) instructions instead.

 1. Open a terminal in the `sd-app` AppVM in Qubes

 2. Run a SecureDrop server in a local docker container

-See [SecureDrop docs](https://docs.securedrop.org/en/latest/development/setup_development.html) for setup instructions, including post-installation steps for allowing docker to be run as a non-root user, which is a requirement on Qubes.
+See the [SecureDrop docs](https://docs.securedrop.org/en/latest/development/setup_development.html) for setup instructions, including post-installation steps for allowing docker to be run as a non-root user, which is a requirement on Qubes.

 3. In a new terminal tab, clone the SecureDrop Client repo and install its dependencies:

 ```
 git clone git@github.com:freedomofpress/securedrop-client.git
-cd securedrop-client
+cd securedrop-client/client
 poetry install
 ```